5G Edge Acquisition Corp.

 Fay Arjomandi, who will serve as one of our directors as of the effective date of the registration statement of which this prospectus forms part, is the founder, President and Chief Executive Officer of mimik technology inc. She has led the product development and delivery of hybrid edge-cloud computing solutions at mimik since 2016.
 While incubating mimik, Ms. Arjomandi was also the Chief Executive Officer of a group of mobile companies which were subsidiaries of Nantworks LLC, a multinational conglomerate holding company, between 2014 and 2016.
 Prior to NantWorks, Ms. Arjomandi was the Chief Executive Officer of Vodafone xone, an innovation lab and startup accelerator, until 2014.
 She launched Vodafone xone in Silicon Valley in 2011, which became the global incubation center of the Vodafone Group and the beta brand for Vodafone consumers as well as Vodafone network platforms in the UK, Italy, Spain, Germany, and Egypt.
 She spearheaded partnership work with emerging and disruptive technologies to enable start-up companies to develop, test, and prepare for commercial deployment in global markets.
 Additionally, her role expanded to leading Vodafone Ventures, the venture capital arm of Vodafone Group.
 She was also the President of Vodafone Americas Foundation, an outreach program whose mission is to mobilize communities to resolve shared problems and to enable mobile technology to advance social change in addition to exceptional leadership and vision.
 Prior to Vodafone, Ms. Arjomandi was the co-founder of two other start-up companies in the technology industry, L3 Technology and Mobidia, where she held senior executive level and Board positions between 2000 and 2008.
 Mobidia was acquired by App Annie Inc. Ms. Arjomandi is an official member of the Forbes Technology Council.
 In 2020, she was named by Linux Foundation/State of the Edge as the Edge Woman of the Year.
 In 2018, she was recognized as the Alumni of the year at Concordia University.
 In 2014, she was named by San Francisco Business Week as one of the most influential women business leaders in Silicon Valley.
 Fay received the distinguished Business in Vancouver’s 2006 “Top 40 Under 40” award presented to outstanding leaders in their chosen fields.
 She holds a Bachelor of Applied Science degree in Electrical Engineering from Concordia University, Montreal, Canada.
 She is well-qualified to serve on our board due to her startup and venture capital experience as well as her operational experience.

 Robert Nolan, who will serve as one of our directors as of the effective date of the registration statement of which this prospectus forms part, is the founding partner of Halyard Capital, a private equity firm, and since 2006 chaired its Investment Committee across Halyard’s separate funds totaling more than $600 million.
 He has represented Halyard on the Boards of its portfolio companies in tech-enabled business and information services, digital marketing/data analytics, IT cyber security and IT infrastructure and communications, including Education Dynamics, Practice Insight, Jun Group, Engauge Marketing, LLC, Women’s Marketing, Inc., American Consolidated Media, Inflow, North Dakota Holdings, and TRANZACT.
 From 2001 until 2006, Mr. Nolan was the Chief Executive Officer of the BMO Private Equity Group, overseeing an investment portfolio with $1 billion in capital.
 Previously, he was Managing Director and Head of Media & Telecommunications Investment Banking at CIBC World Markets from 1998 to 2000.
 Prior to CIBC, Mr. Nolan was Telecommunications Group Head at UBS Securities from 1996 to 1998.
 He also worked for nine years at Goldman, Sachs & Co. in the Telecommunications, Media & Technology Group from 1987 to 1996.
 Currently he serves as a Senior Advisor to Brown Brothers Harriman, the Mission OG Group and Connecticut Innovations, and he also serves on the Board of Directors of Point Pickup Technologies, a last-mile logistics business since 2020 and Curacity, a travel technology firm, since 2019.
 He is a member of the New York and Washington, D.C.
 Bar Associations.
-Since March 2021, he has been a director nominee of ONS Acquisition Corp., a blank check company currently in registration with the Securities and Exchange Commission.
+Since March 2021, he has been a Director of ONS Acquisition Corp., a blank check company currently in registration with the Securities and Exchange Commission.
 Mr. Nolan received his Doctor of Law (J.D.) degree from the Fordham University School of Law and his Bachelor of Science degree in Business Administration from Georgetown University, where he is a member of the McDonough School of Business Board of Advisors.
 He is well-qualified to serve on our board due to his extensive investing and finance background, as well as his experience serving on multiple private company boards.

 Hillel Weinberger, who will serve as one of our directors as of the effective date of the registration statement of which this prospectus forms a part, has since 2010 been a Principal of HLA, a privately-owned venture capital firm.
 Prior to this, from 2007 to the present, Mr. Weinberger has been co-founder of Hillmark Capital Management, L.P., and before this was a Senior Vice-President of Loews/CNA Holdings, a property and casualty insurance company, from 1988 to 2006.
 Prior thereto he was a Senior Vice-President of Presidential Life, from 1982 to1988.
 He has served on the boards of Global Crossing Ltd. (telecommunications; NYSE: GX) from 1997 to 2000, where he chaired the Audit Committee, and News Communications, Inc. (newspaper and magazine publishing) from 1990 to1993.
 He is currently a director of GX Acquisition Corp.
 II, a blank check company that consummated its initial public offering in March 2021 and is currently searching for an initial business combination.
 Since 2019, he has served as a director of GX Acquisition Corp., a blank check company currently in the process of consummating its initial business combination with Celularity Inc., a clinical-stage biotechnology company.
 Mr. Weinberger attended Temple University and the Benjamin N. Cardozo School of Law.
 He is well qualified to serve on our board due to his investment, operational and board experience.